simonmichael/hledger/doc/SPEC-lots.md

 For end-to-end walkthroughs, see the user manual's "First lots example" and "Lot reporting example" sections.

 A larger collection of example entries: <https://github.com/simonmichael/hledger/blob/main/examples/lots/lots.journal>

+## Roadmap

+Possible future work, from design discussions (2026-08):

+- **Per-account lot tracking opt-out.** The general model we are converging on is "this commodity is lotful, except in these declared places".
+An account tag value such as `lots: NONE` could opt an account (and its subaccounts) out of lot tracking, for eg tax-sheltered accounts where basis is irrelevant.
+Precedence by specificity: posting annotation beats account opt-out beats commodity tag.
+Deferred until there is demand; meanwhile the recommended style for partial tracking is explicit cost basis annotations with no lots tag.

+- **Tax boundary declarations and checks.** Users could tag accounts as tax-sheltered (a jurisdiction-neutral, user-declared boundary, in the same spirit as account types).
+Then an opt-in check could flag identity-preserving lot transfers crossing the boundary, which usually should be recorded as a disposal at fair market value plus a new acquisition (write a transacted price on the outgoing posting to get that today).
+The same declaration could drive the lot-tracking opt-out above, and scope pooling (below).

+- **AVERAGE vs transfers.** A transfer into an account using the AVERAGE method currently keeps the incoming lot's own basis, silently violating the pool's single-shared-cost invariant (verified 2026-08-17); a later disposal uses the un-pooled basis.
+Spec decision needed: a transfer-in should probably re-average the pool like an acquisition at the carried basis, and a transfer-out should carry the pooled cost.
+Also document that pooling is
+  lossy: original lot identity cannot be reconstructed on the way out.

+- **Method coherence checks.** The local methods (FIFO, LIFO, HIFO, SPECID) govern reduction order within one account and are safe to mix per account.
+  The non-local ones are not: the ALL variants validate against a global pool that other accounts' methods can freely violate, and AVERAGE pooling is per-taxpayer in some jurisdictions.
+These are commodity-level policies wearing an account-level tag; consider preferring commodity-level declaration for them, and/or a declaration-time check flagging a commodity held under an ALL/AVERAGE method in one account and a different method elsewhere.

 ### Disposal